GAME RESULTGame Result

 Star Corps Antlers

-The opponent in the semi-finals of the Nabisco Cup is last year's J-League champion, Kashima Antlers.
-Since the start of the J-League in 1993, they have always been a strong team in the championship race and can be said to be a club that represents Japan.
-However, this season, the team has struggled with the transition between young and veteran players, resulting in a low ranking (9th place in the 1st stage and 8th place in the 2nd stage) so far.
+The opponent in the semifinal round of the Nabisco Cup is last year's J.League champion, Kashima Antlers.
+Since the start of the J.League in 1993, this powerhouse team has always been in the running for the championship and can now be considered one of the top clubs in Japan.
+This season, however, the team has struggled with a generational shift between young and veteran players, resulting in a low ranking of 9th place (1st stage: 9th place, 2nd stage: 8th place) in the J1 league.
 Nevertheless, their potential is still top-notch.
-In this match, six players from the Olympic representative team are absent due to the Sydney Olympic 2nd round qualifiers, and their ace striker, Marzinho, is also out due to injury.
-However, the defense line consisting of Soma, Akita, and Narahashi, who participated in the FIFA World Cup in France last year as members of the full national team, is one of the strongest in the J-League.
-In the midfield, they have Honda, a former full national team member, as a defensive midfielder, and Bismarck, a former Brazil national team member and a pillar of the team, as well as Hasegawa, a veteran forward with experience in the full national team.
-The lineup is still luxurious and one of the best in the J-League.
-Just like in the quarter-finals against Yokohama F.Marinos, who also have a team full of star players, it will be interesting to see how Tokyo, a top team in J2, will compete against them.
-The highly anticipated first match kicked off at the Kashima Soccer Stadium, which is currently under renovation for the 2002 World Cup, in light rain.
+In this match, six players from the Olympic team (who are currently competing in the second round of qualifiers for the Sydney Olympics) are absent, and star striker Magno is also out due to injury.
+However, the defense line, consisting of Soma, Akita, and Narahashi, who all played in last year's World Cup in France, is one of the strongest in the J.League.
+In the midfield, there is former full national team player Honda as the defensive midfielder, and Bismarck, a former Brazilian national team player and key player, as well as veteran Hasegawa, who also has experience playing for the full national team, in the forward position.
+The lineup is still one of the most star-studded in the J.League.
+Just like in the quarterfinals against Yokohama F.Marinos, it will be interesting to see how J2 top team Tokyo will fare against this team full of stars.
+The first match to watch out for was played in light rain at Kashima Soccer Stadium, which is currently undergoing renovations for the 2002 World Cup.

 Is it another reproduction of the "Instant Kill Show"!?